HMS Beaulieu: Design and construction

 While the ship was fitted out to Royal Navy standards after her purchase, the initial design had been down to Adams.
 As such, Beaulieu was not built in the slim fashion of other frigates, and was instead closer in proportion to a merchant ship of the period.
-This meant that her hold space was much greater than the average frigate, allowing her to take on around double the amount of water and ballast.
-The unusual proportions of the frigate did negate her sailing qualities, however.
-While no official report on Beaulieu's sailing survives, naval historian Robert Gardiner suggests that it is "unlikely she was much of a sailer".
+This meant that her hold space was much greater than the average frigate, providing the capacity to store around double the amount of drinking water and ballast.
+While no official report on Beaulieu's sailing survives, her unusual proportions have led the naval historian Robert Gardiner to suggest that it is "unlikely she was much of a sailer".